 Any ship built for the Coast Guard prior to the late-1970s used asbestos in some capacity.
 It wasn’t until the late-1970s that the military recognized the dangers of asbestos exposure.
 Since then, the Coast Guard has removed almost all of the asbestos from its ships.

 Prior to the late-1970s, a sailor could be exposed to asbestos at almost any location on the ship.
 There were some locations that had higher asbestos exposure risk than others.

 Ship locations with the highest risk of asbestos exposure include:

 - Navigation rooms

-In those locations, pipes, valves, gaskets, cables, pumps, compressors, condensers, motors, flooring or ceiling tiles and insulation all potentially contained asbestos.
-Any time those components were installed, repaired, or removed, there was a risk of being exposed to asbestos.
+Those locations had the most asbestos-containing materials.
+These include pipes, valves, gaskets, pumps, compressors, condensers and motors.
+Any time those components were installed, repaired or removed, there was a risk of being exposed to asbestos.

 Coast Guard vets with mesothelioma have a multitude of resources to help them.
 One of the best resources is the VA.
 Every Coast Guard veteran should take advantage of their VA benefits.
 You are entitled to these benefits from your dedicated service.